makeartandgames/interacdoc/index.md

     1. How we understand something is, at least in part, a function of metaphors we use;
     2. Meaning-making is deeply connected to an embodied experience.

 This second point could help explain why some students see better results with  non-linguistic learning programs.
-A traditional teaching model might treat e.g. diagrams or visual representations as "aids" to the primary and priveleged textual information.
-But if meaning is rooted in an emboided experience, then its visual, linguistic, etc. manifestations are equal attempts at expression.
+A traditional teaching model might treat e.g. diagrams or visual representations as "aids" to the primary and privileged textual information.
+But if meaning is rooted in an embodied experience, then its visual, linguistic, etc. manifestations are equal attempts at expression.

 {::comment} As such, an embodied experience {:/comment}

 ## Register

-"A register is a fixed pattern of vocabulary and grammar which regularly co-occurs with and is conventionally associated with a specific contexts."
-(Simpson, 10)

-Register is closely related to genre.
+"A register is a fixed pattern of vocabulary and grammar which regularly co-occurs with and is conventionally associated with a specific context." [^simpson] Register is closely related to genre; it may be useful to think of register as the sentence-level expression of genre.

 > field = the setting and purpose of the interaction\
 > tenor = the relationship between the participants in interaction\
-> mode = the medium of communication (i.e., whehter it is spoken or written)\
+> mode = the medium of communication (i.e., whether it is spoken or written)[^simpson]
-(Simpson, 11)

 Consider the following excerpt from _"I Learned to Embrace My Chinese-American Identity Through My Voice"_:[^voice]